 Fall 2015: September 5 - December 13, 2015

-While living in Quito, students will experience a variety of new cultures, gain a global perspective
+While living in Quito, students will experience a variety of new cultures, gain a global perspective, and understand

 Service Learning & Internships